teambit/docs/docs/dependencies.md

        untracked file dependencies: src/utils/noop.js
 ```

-Bit has read the `require` statement for `src/utils/noop.js`.
-However, Bit does not track the file.
-So Bit is unable to isolate the `hello/world` component.
-There are two ways to resolve this isolation issue:
+Bit has identified the `require` statement for `src/utils/noop.js`, but the file is not yet contained in any component.
+Therefore, Bit cannot isolate the `hello/world` component.
+To resolve the isolation problem you can:

 - Add the untracked file dependency to the existing component
 - Track the file as a new component